thoughtbot/guides/best-practices/README.md

 Web
 ---

-* Avoid a Flash of Unstyled Text, even when no cache is available.
 * Avoid rendering delays caused by synchronous loading.
 * Use HTTPS instead of HTTP when linking to assets.